Aaadddiii6/Aaadddiii6/README.md

-- 👋 Hi, I’m @Aaadddiii6
+## 👋 Hey there, I'm Aditya Bhattacharya

-- 👀 I’m interested in frontend development, app development and also UI/UX designing
+- 🎨 Passionate about frontend development, app development, and UI/UX design
-- 🌱 I’m currently doing Btech in Cse-DS from Maharaja Agrasen Institute Of Technology
+- 🎓 Currently pursuing B.Tech in CSE with a specialization in Data Science at Maharaja Agrasen Institute of Technology
-- 💞️ I’m looking to collaborate on web and app development projects
+- 🤝 Looking to collaborate on exciting web and mobile development projects
-- 📫 you can reach ne via Mail- adityabhattacharya608@gmail.com
+- 📬 Reach out to me at: adityabhattacharya608@gmail.com
-- 😄 Pronouns: He
+- 😄 Pronouns: He/Him

 <!---